Zoha131/android-learning/fragment/README.md

         ......
     }
     ```
+#### important things to note
+* All subclasses of Fragment must include a public no-argument constructor

 #### How to restore back Fragment's state
 * to store the Fragment's state you have to override ```onSaveInstanceState(Bundle outState)``` method.
 In this method you can store data in the *outState* bundle.